 But as always, it’s time to boot this sucker:

 In the menu screen, you have several options: you can either play against a friend or against the AI.
 The single-player options are League and Knockout.
-League is your typical league gameplay where you face down against other ten teams for points and you can also choose its duration.
+League is your typical league gameplay where you face down against 10 teams for points and you can also choose its duration.
 The more matches you win, the more points you have.
-Knockout is more akin to a cup tournament, where you face the other teams in a best out of three matches against each team in direct elimination style (you need to win two matches against each team in order to move on to the next round).
+Knockout is more akin to a cup tournament, where you face the other teams in a best out of three matches against each team in direct elimination style (you need to win 2 consecutive matches against each team to move on to the next round).

 There are also black bumps randomly distributed throughout the field where the ball can ricochet, as well as the field’s walls.
-There are even are two openings in the midfield that when the ball is shot through one, it comes out the other one in the opposite side of the wall (like in Pac-Man).
+There are even are 2 openings in the midfield that when the ball is shot through one, it comes out through the other one on the opposite side of the wall (like in Pac-Man).
 With practice, you can make awesome trick shots that’ll dazzle your opponent (especially if you’re playing against a friend).

 You can also collect coins during the matches and if enough are collected, you can have several choices at the end of each match that’ll affect the next match, from bribing the ref or the official to downgrade the opponents’ stats, among others.
-It would be better if we had this option at the start of each match, because it’s near impossible to predict if the next opponent will be strong or weak.
+It would be better if we had this option at the start of each match because it’s near impossible to predict if the next opponent will be strong or weak.

 Now for the technical aspects, I have to say that the EGA graphics are quite good.
-Although the game isn’t very colorful, the sprites are however very detailed.
+Although the game isn’t very colourful, the sprites are however very detailed.
 The animation is okay, nothing spectacular, but quite serviceable for such a fast-paced game, but the game tends to slow down if there are many players on screen at once.
-And also the music themes are very good, despite having a PC-speaker quality (press F3 to enable the music), but the sound effects are mediocre.
+And the music themes are very good, despite having a PC-speaker quality (press F3 anytime to enable the music), but the sound effects are mediocre.

 So in conclusion, Speedball is a fun game to play, whether alone or against a friend.
 Sure, it has its flaws (like the slowdowns or the random difficulty), but I had fun playing it.
 A difficulty select option would be much appreciated, among some other small tweaks.
 If you like fast-paced action sports games that are very easy to get into, then I recommend this one.
-If you want to try it for yourself, then go here to play it in your own browser.
+If you want to try it for yourself, then click here to play it in your own browser.

 Speedball received critical acclaim and it was very successful among the public (as with almost every Bitmap Brothers’ title).
-But it was quickly surpassed by its vastly superior sequel (which we’ll review in a later date).
+But it was quickly surpassed by its vastly superior sequel (which we’ll review at a later date).

 So, do you prefer Speedball or its sequel?
 Tell me in the comment section below or on our social media.
 Next time, we’re going to continue exploring the future.
 Until then, avoid any spikes in your clothes and keep on playing.